maaz97py/maaz97py/README.md

 ### Hi there 👋

 I am Mohammad Shanawaz Anwar, I am intrested in Machine Learning, Deep Learning, NLP and Data Analytics.
-I like to work on new projects so as to enhance my practical knowledge.
+I like working with data.

 * :grinning: I am curently working on a Deep Learning project.

+* :grinning: I have worked on many Machine Learning projects.

 * :grinning: I am currently enrolled in a Deep Learning course at Devincept.

 * :grinning: I am looking for Job opportunities in ML,DL and Data Analytics.

-* :grinning: I am trying to learn Computer vision and work on a real project.
+* :grinning: I am learning computer vision.

 ## Reach me at: